Where to Stay in Daytona Beach | A Local’s Advice

 When deciding where to stay in Daytona Beach there are considerations to make!
 Do you want to be on the beach?
 Is it okay if people can drive on the beach or would you prefer a non driving beach?
 Do you want to be in the heart of Daytona Beach near the boardwalk or would you prefer a quieter area like Daytona Beach Shores or Ponce Inlet?

 Driving versus non-driving beaches is something to consider, but can be hard to pinpoint.
 The rules can change depending on low or high tide, but consider asking the hotel to confirm.
-I utilized this map and google search, but things can change so ask the accommodation for the most accurate information.
+I utilized this map and google search, but things can change so ask the accommodation for the most up-to-date information.

 Overall, a car is a necessity, but if you don’t plan to venture far you could get by with Uber for an occasional outing.
 However, I would say Florida in general is a destination where a car is more of a necessity, especially if you want to explore.